The international consequences of the US's domestic shift towards restricting abortion rights

 In addition to using its political power to alter and remove language in official and international documents, the US is supporting and empowering non-governmental actors pursuing similar goals.
 In 2017, the US included the Center for Family and Human Rights (C-Fam), an NGO opposed to reproductive choice and to the rights of queer rights, in its official delegation to 2017 UN Commission on the Status of Women (CSW).

-These examples demonstrate how the Trump administration’s opposition to the broader women’s rights agenda have already had serious impacts on the situation of women across the globe.
-While we have seen an unusual coalition of countries and organisations unite in their opposition to reproductive rights, such as the US joining forces with the post-soviet states, the Holy See, and the League of Arab Nations.
-With the number of right-wing populist governments growing, we should expect efforts to restrict women’s rights to become stronger.
+These examples demonstrate how the Trump administration’s opposition to the broader women’s rights agenda have already had serious impacts on the situation of people across the globe.
+We have also seen an unusual coalition of countries and organisations unite in their opposition to reproductive rights, such as the US joining forces with the post-soviet states, the Holy See, and the League of Arab Nations.
+With the number of right-wing populist governments growing, we should expect efforts to restrict women’s and reproductive rights to become stronger.

-Limited reproductive health services have always taken a heavy toll on women and girls across the globe.
+Limited reproductive health services have always taken a heavy toll on people with uteruses across the globe.
 Each day, over 800 women die because of preventable and/or treatable causes related to pregnancy or birth.
 Major complications that account for 75% of all maternal deaths include severe bleeding, infection, high-blood pressure and unsafe abortion.
 Complications in pregnancy and childbirth are a leading cause of death among adolescent girls in developing countries.
-In addition to life-threatening physical and mental health consequences, limited access to reproductive health often acts as a catalyst to further fortify women’s vulnerability and economic instability.
+In addition to life-threatening physical and mental health consequences, limited access to reproductive health often acts as a catalyst to further fortify vulnerability and economic instability.
 Girls are forced to drop out of school due to unexpected pregnancies, and pregnancy can lead to forced marriage or social stigmatisation.
-In short, lacking or limited access to reproductive health reinforces the structural discrimination of women and girls.
-As Valeria Hudson puts it ‘our world is bleeding women and girls’ – lacking reproductive health service is one of the reasons.
+Lacking or limited access to reproductive health reinforces the structural discrimination of people with uteruses.

 by Nina Bernarding and Jess Cheung